3M Logo

 Meaning and History

-The company is very diversified, so it is divided into four business groups, producing products for industry and security, transport and electronics, consumer goods, and health care.
-It covers so many different areas that it has grown out of its old name by making it “cypher.”
+The company is highly diversified, divided into four business groups: industrial and safety, transportation and electronics, consumer products, and health care.
+It covers so many different areas that it has outgrown its old name and has become a “cypher.”
 The brand was originally called Minnesota Mining and Manufacturing Corporation, then MMM.
-Then it was abbreviated 3M by the number of letters M. This is reflected in the brand identity.
+It was then shortened to 3M by the number of letters M. This was reflected in the corporate identity.

 1906 – 1938

-The debut logo shows a black diamond positioned horizontally.
-It reads “3M CO” in white letters twice in different configurations.
-The geometric figure is enclosed in double frames, forming a wide band in which the company’s full name is indicated.
-It is placed in a circle.
+The debut logo shows a black diamond arranged horizontally.
+On it, “3M CO” is written twice in white letters in different configurations.
+The geometric figure is enclosed in a double frame that forms a wide band containing the company’s full name.
+It is placed within a circle.

 1926 – 1938

-A simple emblem consisting of text was used in parallel for some time, as the designers replaced the number 3 with its verbal designation.
-Therefore, the individual symbol has “Three M’s” written.
-The “M” has two large dots on the sides, and the “Three” has serifs on each stroke.
+A simple text-based emblem was used in parallel for some time, as the designers replaced the number 3 with its verbal designation.
+Therefore, the individual emblem had the word “Three M’s” written on it.
+The letter “M” has two large dots on the sides, and the letter “Three” has serifs on each stroke.

 1937 – 1942

-The desire for brevity was particularly evident in 1937 when the one letter and one number logo was approved.
-The “3” and “M” are in bold type.
-Between them is a diamond-shaped hyphen with a diagonal slant.
-The primary color is black on white.
+The desire for brevity was particularly evident in 1937 when a logo of one letter and one number was approved.
+The letters “3” and “M” are typed in bold type.
+Between them, there is a diamond-shaped hyphen with a diagonal slope.
+The main colors are black and white.

 1938 – 1942

-The emblem is multi-part: it has several parts with many elements.
-The center, as before, is a horizontal black diamond with white lettering.
-Under it are the letters “B” and “A,” as well as the designation “SINCE 1828”.
-Around it is the updated company name – “Minnesota Mining & MFC CO.”
-Below is the city and state where the company operates – “St. Paul Minn.”
-The word combination is separated on both sides by wavy strokes.
+The emblem is multi-part, consisting of several elements.
+In the center, as before, a horizontal black rhombus with a white inscription.
+Below it are the letters “B” and “A” and the designation “SINCE 1828”.
+Around it is the updated company name, “Minnesota Mining & MFC CO.”
+Below it are the city and state in which the company operates, “St. Paul Minn.”
+The wordmark is separated on both sides by wavy strokes.

 1942 – 1944